ColinWttt/bevy_gameplay_effects/README.md

 Basically you can either stack effects (up to n) or not stack at all.
 Optionally you can reset all effect timers, e.g. if a character has an OnFire effect and walks into fire again, you may want to reset the timer for this effect.

 # ActiveEffects
 ActiveEffects\<T\> is a component that holds all the effects on an entity.
 The entity must also have a GameplayStats\<T\> component.
 Internally this is represented as a SmallVec of size 24.
-Here you can exceed 24 effects but then you are doing heap allocations so performance will degrade, but likely it's still good enough.
+Here you can exceed 24 effects but then you are doing heap allocations so performance will degrade.

 # Events
 ### Triggers